stechstudio/laravel-visual-testing/README.md

 At this point it won't have anything to compare the snapshot to.
 But if you go modify the `welcome.blade.php` file and run it again, you'll get a nice visual diff of your change.

 ![](docs/second-run.png)

-## Skip snapshots

-Sometimes you may want to run dusk tests without taking snapshots.
-You can use the `--without-percy` option when running `dusk` or `dusk:fails` to disable percy snapshots.